 In connection with our becoming the licensed operator of Friendship Haven through a wholly-owned taxable REIT subsidiary, we have entered into a management agreement with an affiliate of Stonegate.
-The management agreement calls for us to pay to Stonegate a termination fee if we terminate the agreement before May 1, 2015.
-The termination fee is equal to three times the highest monthly management fee paid to Stonegate prior to the termination.
-As the agreement with them was not terminated before May 1, 2015, no fee will be due.
+The management agreement, as amended, calls for us to pay to Stonegate a termination fee if we terminate the agreement before October 6, 2016.
+As of September 30, 2015, the agreement with them has not been terminated.